circlesabound/r.irc/doc/log.md

 # 02/04
-Decided on class structure for UserProfile
+Decided on class structure for user profiles
-- each class is a user profile
-- all user profiles are loaded into an array upon startup
+- user profiles are defined as Profile class instances
+- these are initialised on program startup
-- class consists of id (autogen), nickname, realname, username (optional) A stored setting should dictate the default class, identified by id
+- class consists of id (autogen on create), nickname, realname, username (optional)
+- Profile class includes methods to create, modify, delete A stored setting should dictate the default class, identified by id.

+TODO - define what needs to go into a Settings file.
+Determine layout of Profile file.
+Develop class structure for Settings.

 # 03/04
 Shoes installed on laptop!
 Just in time for camp, I can now solely develop on my laptop meaning I can do much more on camp.